gasiordev/gasiordev.github.io/_posts/2020-01-05-key-press-event-in-go.md

 We always have to revert terminal flags to the way they were before running application.
 Command `stty sane` should do the trick.
 It will fix "broken" terminal.
-Note there are other more apropriate ways to do that.
+Note that there are other more apropriate ways to do that.

 ## Links